Ranuccio Farnese (cardinal): Biography

 Ranuccio Farnese was born in Valentano.
 As a 12-year-old, he was made prior of the Knights of Malta's important property San Giovanni dei Forlani in Venice.
-He was also administrator of the archdiocese of Naples, and was granted several bishoprics; Farnese was twice the titular Latin Patriarch of Constantinople, from 1546-1550 and 1554?-1565.
+He was also administrator of the archdiocese of Naples, and was granted several bishoprics; Farnese was twice the titular Latin Patriarch of Constantinople, from 1546 to 1550 and 1554?-1565.
 Farnese was patron to Federico Commandino, an important translator of ancient Greek mathematical works.